 - Made a presentation to representatives from the North Carolina Department of Public Safety (NCDPS) and its Division of Adult Prisons.

-- Convened meetings of the initiative’s Collective Impact Council in September and November 2020 and January and February 2021 with representatives from NCDPS and NCCDD.
+- Convened meetings of the initiative’s Collective Impact Council in September and November 2020 and monthly in 2021 with representatives from NCDPS, Duke University, and NCCDD.

 - A Spectrum News story on December 30, 2020 featured the Alliance of Disability Advocates’ justice work, including a mention of this initiative: https://spectrumlocalnews.com/nc/charlotte/news/2020/12/30/disability-advocacy-group-revamps-prison-reentry-program#

-- The initiative received its first referral for a pre-release individual in January 2021.
+The initiative has received 12 referrals for pre-release individuals since January 2021.

 - Because of the COVID-19 pandemic, initiative staff cannot currently enter prisons but are awaiting introductions to the warden of the Pender County Prison and the Women’s Prison in Raleigh.
 Also exploring a potential partnership in Pender County and surrounding areas.